kiike/amerigo/README.md

 License
 -------

-This project is licensed under the OpenBSD/ISC license.
-Please check the `LICENSE` file for details.
+This project is licensed under the OpenBSD/ISC license (check the `LICENSE` file for details) except for the files/directories under the following list.

+* `es_airspace.geojson` by [VueloAVela] and subject to their own copyright terms.

 Development